Europe, Middle East and Africa

 Habitat for Humanity International and Roche became partners in 2016.
 In July 2016, Roche, the world’s leading research-based healthcare company, and Habitat for Humanity signed a two-year partnership agreement to help vulnerable families affected by the 2015 earthquakes in Nepal.
 By the end of the project, at least 500 families from the Nuwakot district, will have built, rehabilitated or retrofitted their homes and by building back safer and stronger structures the families will be better prepared for future disasters.

 The Swiss Capacity Building Facility (SCBF) is a public-private development partnership promoting financial inclusion for low-income people in developing and emerging economies.
-SCBF cooperates with Habitat for Humanity in building capacities to expand the housing micro-finance sector in Asia (2013: Cambodia) and Latin America (2014: Honduras and El Salvador).
+SCBF cooperates with Habitat for Humanity since 2013 in building capacities to expand the housing micro-finance sector in Africa (Rwanda, Democratic Republic of Congo), Asia (Cambodia, Sri Lanka) and Latin America (Ecuador, Nicargua, Honduras and El Salvador).